jupyterhub/binderhub/README.md

     <json-key-from-service-account>
 ```

-where: 1. `<registry-path>` is what you copied from step 7 2. `<json-key-from-service-account>` is the JSON file you downloaded in step 9.
+where: 1. `<repository-path>` is what you copied from step 7 2. `<json-key-from-service-account>` is the JSON file you downloaded in step 9.
 This is
 a multi-line file - either indent it correctly to match up (the `|` allows multiline strings),
 or simply edit the contents to be a single line.
 Since it is JSON, it does not matter.
-3. `<region>` is the region your artifact registry was created in.
+3. `<region>` is the region your artifact repository was created in.

 11. Run a `helm upgrade` to use the new configuration you just created: